 What is the effect of inheritance tax on life insurance?

-- Life insurance payouts are subject to inheritance tax if not written in trust.
+Life insurance payouts are subject to inheritance tax (IHT) if not written in trust.

 What is inheritance tax?

-Inheritance tax (IHT), sometimes called the 'death tax,' is a governmental levy on assets a person leaves behind when they pass away.
+Inheritance tax (IHT), sometimes called the 'death tax,' is a government levy on assets a person leaves behind when they pass away.

 The tax allows the government to claim a portion of the deceased's estate, including money and property, before transferring it to their heirs.

-So, individuals should carefully plan their estate to minimise the impact of it.
+So, individuals should carefully plan their estate to minimise its impact.

 How does life insurance work?